RTEMS/rtems-docs/eng/req/items.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This set of attributes specifies test states for a set of test programs.
 Generic attributes may be specified.
-Each attribute key shall be a :ref:`SpecTypeName`.
-The attribute value shall be a :ref:`SpecTypeBuildTestState`.
+Each generic attribute key shall be a :ref:`SpecTypeName`.
+Each generic attribute value shall be a :ref:`SpecTypeBuildTestState`.
 The keys shall be test program names.
 The names shall correspond to the name of a :ref:`SpecTypeBuildTestProgramItemType` or :ref:`SpecTypeBuildAdaTestProgramItemType` item.
 Due to the processing order